 "Listen to the pro" sounds obvious, but it doesn't feel obvious when you are in front of the camera.
 That's because with boudoir, you're going to be asked to move in ways you never do in real life, and you are going to wonder if it looks as ridiculous as it feels.
 Spoiler alert: it looks amazing!
 Boudoir posing is probably going to be one of the weirdest experiences of your life, but that doesn't mean it can't look hot AF, be super fun and feel comfortable.

 As for the part about practicing, don't worry, I am not expecting you to pose yourself or even practice posing yourself.
 But what I do think you should take a peek at in the mirror is your facial expressions!
 Remember above how I said I really felt weird trying to do that pensive serious look?
 Well, I should have practiced it to see if I even liked that expression.
-I think it is worth looking at your expressions and taking note of the ones that make you feel strong and sexy.
-I can help you with this as well, but doing a little practice run on your own can't hurt!
+I think it is worth looking at your expressions and taking note of the ones that make you feel the most badass.
+For me it happens to be a big grin.
+I can help you with facial expressions as well, but doing a little practice run on your own can't hurt!

 Still have more questions about just how a boudoir session works?
 Check out the FAQ!